cpldcpu/u-wire/README.md

 The source started out as an amalganation of micronucleus and littlewire.
 All excess functionality was cut away.

 Update 2014-01-07: It actually works on a ATtiny 10 now, yay!
+It still suffers from AVR-GCCs inability to generate proper 16 bit STS/LDS.
+Ticket to Atmel was submitted, let's see if they fix it.

 Next step: Design hardware.

 ### Features ###
  * Enumeration.